PURE MTH 3007 - Groups and Rings III

 1. Demonstrate understanding of the idea of a group, a ring and an integral domain, and be aware of examples of these structures in mathematics.
 2. Appreciate and be able to prove the basic results of group theory and ring theory.
-3. Understand and be able to apply the fundamental theorem of finite abelian groups.
-4. Understand Sylow's theorems and be able to apply them to prove elementary results about finite groups.
-5. Appreciate the significance of unique factorization in rings and integral domains.
-6. Apply the theory in the course to solve a variety of problems at an appropriate level of difficulty.
-7. Demonstrate skills in communicating mathematics orally and in writing.
+3. Understand and be able to apply more advanced results on groups: the fundamental theorem of finitely generated abelian groups, Burnside's theorem and the Sylow theorems.
+4. Appreciate the significance of unique factorization in rings and integral domains.
+5. Apply the theory in the course to solve a variety of problems at an appropriate level of difficulty.
+6. Demonstrate skills in communicating mathematics orally and in writing.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 Attribute 1: Deep discipline knowledge and intellectual breadth

 Graduates have comprehensive knowledge and understanding of their subject area, the ability to engage with different traditions of thought, and the ability to apply their knowledge in practice including in multi-disciplinary or multi-professional contexts.

 Attribute 2: Creative and critical thinking, and problem solving